Minutes for September 29, 2025History icon Archived Minutes

 IV.
 Minutes

-● Ms. Keller moved the following:
+● Mr. Weinstein moved the following:

-RESOLVED, that the Board of Education approves the public minutes of the January 22, 2024 Board Meeting.
+RESOLVED, that the Board of Education approves the public minutes of the August 25, 2025 Board Meeting.

-The motion was seconded by Mr. Otto and approved by a 6-0 roll-call vote.
+The motion was seconded by Mr. Otto and approved by a 7-0 roll-call vote.

-V. Correspondence and Information.
+V. Correspondence and Information

-● Dr. Mingle reported on 3 HIBs and 1 suspension report.
+● Dr. Mingle reported on one HIB.

 · HIB Information